TKA at A Glance

 From the Class of 2018, 96% are attending college/university (84%-4 year college/university; 12%-2 year college).
 View TKA's college acceptance list.

-Four full-time counselors offer comprehensive academic and college planning programs for students and parents beginning in the 9th grade.
-An academic planning meeting is scheduled with each sophomore, along with his/her parent(s), and each sophomore is registered for Naviance Family Connection which is an online program for career and college planning.
-At the beginning of junior year, each student is assigned a personal counselor who remains with the student through the senior year.
-Read the College & Academic Planning brochure.
+Four full-time counselors offer comprehensive academic and college planning and programs beginning in the ninth grade.
+Individualized meetings are scheduled with an academic counselor for all sophomores and their families.
+During this meeting, families are registered with Naviance Student™, an online program for career and college planning.
+At the beginning of the junior year, each student is assigned a college counselor who will work alongside the student through their college admissions process.
+For more details see the College & Academic Planning brochure.

 Community service: 35 hours per year for a total of 140 hours required for graduation.
-Service trips offered in 2017-2018 to: Brazil, East Palo Alto, Ecuador, Guatemala, Kentucky, Los Angeles, Mexico (Tecaté and Guadalajara), San Miguel School in Sunnyvale, Silicon Valley.
+Service trips offered in 2018-2019 to: Belize, Brazil, Ecuador, Kentucky, Los Angeles, Mexico (Tecaté and Guadalajara), East Palo Alto, San Miguel School in Sunnyvale, Reach Potential in Sunnyvale.